ATLAS-GHOST/wp21_ml_framework/README.md

 ```
 git clone <ml-framework-url>.git
 git submodule update --init --recursive
-source setup.sh #Produces all the paths for developments in additio to aliases for executing the containers
+source setup.sh <config-file>.yml #Produces all the paths for developments in additio to aliases for executing the containers

+##Optional cleanup
+source setup.sh "" cleanup #Will unset all the environment variables

 ```